benjvmin93/pycleps/README.md

 - `--script` is the script that will be used to run your experiment
 - `--env` is the command that will be used to put you in the right environment for your experiment
 - `--wait` will not exit the program until your simulation is not done
+- `--array` is an options to specify different parameters for your experiments.
+It will create multiple tasks with these different arguments.
+Can either be a range a-b or a list form 1,2,3,4,...